YanzheL/llzw-docs/source/includes/_users.md

 }
 ```

-This endpoint retrieves a specific product with id = 1
+This endpoint updates a specific user's password

 ### HTTP Request